MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Microsoft 365's co-authoring features are now supported directly in the main Azure Information Protection unified labeling client installation, for enabled tenants.

 Co-authoring for Office apps enables multiple users to edit documents that are labeled and encrypted by [sensitivity labels](/microsoft-365/compliance/sensitivity-labels).

-To have co-authoring turned on for your tenant, contact customer support.

 > [!NOTE]
 > Before you start, we recommend that you review all related prerequisites and limitations.
 For more information, see: